What is Youth Tour?

 - must also submit a letter of recommendation from a guidance counselor, princi- pal, teacher or community or organizational advisor.

 Applicants will be required to take a test consisting of true/false and short essay questions about rural electrification.

 Applicants can find the information necessary to study for the test by reading “The

 For more information and to apply, visit www.buckeyerec.coop/youthtour or call

 BREC at 740-379-2080.

-Alaina Brown, the daughter of Thomas and Lisa Brown, of Kitts Hill, experienced the 2016 Youth Tour.
+Rachel Goodall, the daughter of William and Connie Goodall, of Jackson, experienced the 2017 Youth Tour.
 Here’s what she thought of the trip in her own words:

 “Youth Tour was one of the greatest trips I have ever experienced in my life.
 There are a number of places I got the chance to visit.
 Although every place we visited was astounding, my personal favorite was the Natural History Museum.
 I would never have thought I could get that excited over a museum.
 The Youth Tour also gave me friendships with people that I would not have met without this trip.
 I will cherish the memories I made on this trip always.
 Truthfully, I can say that the Youth Tour was my favorite part of the summer.
 To any future people going on this trip, I highly encourage them to utilize their time in D.C., to go outside of their comfort zone, and to do things that they never thought they would.”

 Hunter Coon, from River Valley High School, and the son of Penny Coon, experienced the 2017 Youth Tour.
 Here’s what he thought of the trip in his own words: